Designing for sustainability: challenges and opportunities

 Challenges of sustainable design

 Consumers face various challenges in their goal to live a more sustainable lifestyle.
 These obstacles are often hard to overcome for consumers, and they subsequently cause challenges that companies face.
+Furthermore, there are many more trends in customer experience that should be taken into account by companies.

 Being used to buying a certain product at the supermarket, or going to a specific brand when buying jeans is a habit hard to break.